Design Patterns | Set 1 (Introduction)

-A design pattern provides a general reusable solution for the common problems occurs in software design.
-The patterns typically show relationships and interactions between classes or objects.
-The idea is to speed up the development process by providing well tested, proven development/design paradigm.
+A design pattern provides a general reusable solution for the common problems that occur in software design.
+The pattern typically shows relationships and interactions between classes or objects.
+The idea is to speed up the development process by providing well-tested, proven development/design paradigms.
 Design patterns are programming language independent strategies for solving a common problem.
 That means a design pattern represents an idea, not a particular implementation.
-By using the design patterns you can make your code more flexible, reusable and maintainable.
+By using design patterns, you can make your code more flexible, reusable, and maintainable.

-For example, in many real-world situations, we want to create only one instance of a class.
-For example, there can be only one active president of the country at a time regardless of personal identity.
+In many real-world situations, we want to create only one instance of a class.
+For example, there can be only one active president of a country at any given time.
 This pattern is called a Singleton pattern.
-Other software examples could be a single DB connection shared by multiple objects as creating a separate DB connection for every object may be costly.
+Other software examples could be a single DB connection shared by multiple objects as creating a separate DB connection for every object is costly.
 Similarly, there can be a single configuration manager or error manager in an application that handles all problems instead of creating multiple managers.

 Types of Design Patterns